sulu/sulu-docs/bundles/security/security_system.rst

         }
     }

-That the sulu user provider knows about which system is currently active a request listener need to be registered which sets the current system for the system store service:
+Additionally, you need to register a request listener that assigns the custom security context to the request.
+To do this, you access the ``SystemStore`` service in your listener:

 .. code-block:: php